gohugoio/hugo/README.md

 ## Installing Hugo

+Hugo is written in GoLang with support for Windows, Linux, FreeBSD and OSX.

+The latest release can be found at [hugo releases](https://github.com/spf13/hugo/releases) We currently build for Windows, Linux, FreeBSD and OS X for x64 and 386 architectures.

 Installation is very easy.
 Simply download the appropriate version for your platform.
-Hugo is written in GoLang with support for Windows, Linux and OSX.
+Once downloaded it can be run from anywhere.
+You don't need to install it into a global location.
+This works well for shared hosts and other systems where you don't have a privileged account.

-Please make sure that you place the executable in your path. `/usr/local/bin` is the most probable location.
+Ideally you should install it somewhere in your path for easy use. `/usr/local/bin` is the most probable location.

-Hugo doesn't have any external dependencies, but can benefit from external programs.
+*Hugo has no external dependencies.*

 ## Installing from source